willtc111/STAGE/README.md

 Decls := Maybe(Decls Decl)

-PlayerDecl := "The" player Maybe(has Stats and) Maybe(has Things and) starts in Id and is described by ThingDesc.
+PlayerDecl := "The" player Maybe(has Stats and) Maybe(has Things and) Maybe(is described by ThingDesc and) starts in Id.

+WorldDescDecl := "The" game state is described by ActionDesc.

-Stage := Decls PlayerDecl Decls
+Stage := Decls Either(PlayerDecl Decls WorldDescDecl, WorldDescDecl Decls PlayerDecl) Decls

 ## Macros
 TODO